solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ## Metrics and monitoring

+{{% notice note %}}
+Gloo Edge default prometheus server and grafana instance are not meant to be used `as-is` in production.
+Please provide your own instance or configure the provided one with production values
+{{% /notice %}}

 When running Gloo Edge (or any application for that matter) in a production environment, it is important to have a monitoring solution in place.
 Gloo Edge Enterprise provides a simple deployment of Prometheus and Grafana to assist with this necessity.
 However, depending on the requirements on your organization you may require a more robust solution, in which case you should make sure the metrics from the Gloo Edge components (especially Envoy) are available in whatever solution you are using.